WhichBrowser/Parser-PHP/README.md

 The variable `$result` now contains an object which you can query for information.
 There are various ways to access the information.

-First of all, you can call to toString() function to get a human readable identification:
+First of all, you can call to `toString()` function to get a human readable identification:

     "You are using " . $result->toString();
-    // You are using Chrome 27 on OS X 10.8.4
+    // You are using Chrome 27 on OS X Mountain Lion 10.8

 Another possiblity is to query the object: